FranciscoRMendes/FranciscoRMendes.github.io/source/_posts/graph-convolutional-neural-network-and-matrix-factorization.md

 Now you could use factorize, $$A \approx LM^T$$ And then use the embeddings $L$ and $M$, but now $L$ represents embeddings both for users and items (as does $M$).
 However, this matrix is much bigger than $R$ since the top left and bottom right block matrix are $0$.
 You are much better off using the $R = UV^T$ formulation to quickly converge on the optimal embeddings.
 The key here is that factorizing this matrix is roughly equivalent to factorizing the $R$ matrix.
 This is important because the adjacency matrix plays a key role in the graphical convolutional network.

-# Pros and Cons of Matrix Factorization
+# What are the REAL Cons of Matrix Factorization

 Matrix factorization offers key advantages in a consulting setting by quickly assessing the potential of more advanced methods on a dataset.
 If the user-item matrix performs well, it indicates useful latent user and item embeddings for predicting interactions.
 Additionally, regularization terms help estimate the impact of any side information provided by the client.
 The resulting embeddings, which include both interaction and side information, can be used by marketing teams for tasks like customer segmentation and churn reduction.\
 First, let me clarify some oft quoted misconceptions about matrix factorization disadvantages versus GCNs,